danilovl/final-work-system/README.md

 Kibana
 ------------

-This project utilizes the `OpenTelemetry API SDK`, manually configured specifically for this project using hooks.
+This project utilizes the OpenTelemetry API SDK, manually configured for this project using hooks.

 ![Alt text](/git/readme/kibana.png?raw=true "Kibana")

-Configuration environment
+Environment configuration
 ------------

-You can change configuration in the file:
+You can change the configuration in the following files:

 ```text
 file: .env or .env.local
 ```
-Configure the database connection, SMTP and other connection:
+Configure the database connection, SMTP, and other connections:

 ``` env
 DATABASE_URL=mysql://root:@mysql:3306/final_work_system